 There are few if any followers of Christ among the Fur, but pray the Lord will soon build his church among this ancient community.
 Pray they will keep the unity of the Spirit in the bond of peace.

 Ask the Lord to help the Fur care properly for their families, and to live lives of peace in a dangerous land.
-Pray the Lord gives them increasing hunger to learn more about Isa (Jesus) as he is referred to in the Koran, the Prince of Peace.
+Pray the Lord gives them increasing hunger to learn more about Jesus (whom Muslims call Isa al-Masih), the Prince of Peace.